People are always struggling to quit something, start something, or stop something.

-A warning: people posit brainwaves at a certain frequency to be able to attract money, love, and everything else people want.
+People posit brainwaves at a certain frequency to be able to attract money, love, and everything else people want.
 This is because the brain plays a role in obtaining these things through positive thinking, personality, and belief.

 Whether someone can make a track works for these things is questionable.
 You’d have to have a sample of people in a lab and check them as they attracted love to them, for example.
 It’s much easier to study what happens when someone studies or sleeps, for example.
 It’s not fair to judge the effectiveness of brainwave entrainment by looking at its success at getting you in a relationship or at making you a millionaire.

 It’s better to stick to more verifiable goals for brainwave entrainment.
 For example, if brainwave entrainment beats help you to concentrate on your studies, and your studies help you get a well-paying job, that will attract money to you.